Tools, information and advice to help you understand and support your child's communication

 Environmental noise levels:

-The environment in which a child is in can have a significant impact on their ability to listen.
+The child's environment can have a significant impact on their ability to listen.
 A child in a noisy environment may find it difficult to filter out the background noise in order to listen to speech.
 The same applies for background noise such as the television or radio, or even the washing machine being on.
 When children are bombarded with noise they find it difficult to listen.
 You can create the optimum listening environment by keeping background noise to a minimum, choosing a time of day to play with / read to your child when there are minimal distractions and when you are able to provide one-to-one attention.
-Small changes such as choosing the a different room to sit in (one with a carpet and soft furnishings, so your speech sounds do not ‘bounce away’) can have a big impact.
+Small changes such as choosing a different room to sit in (one with a carpet and soft furnishings, so your speech sounds do not ‘bounce away’) can have a big impact.

 Currently, children routinely receive a hearing screen at birth and on school entry.
 If you are concerned about your child’s hearing you should visit your child's GP, who may be able to make an onward referral for a hearing screen if necessary.

 As a child’s speech and language develops, it is normal for them to make mistakes.
 Children learn through listening, copying and experimenting with sounds and words and putting them together to make sense of their language.
 Making mistakes, then correcting and rehearsing is all part of typical development.
-It is also typical for many children to go through a period of dysfluency (stuttering) as they are learning to talk, particularly during periods of rapid language growth as their speech tries to keep up with ever increasing vocabulary and sentence structure.
+It is also typical for many children to go through a period of dysfluency (stammering) as they are learning to talk, particularly during periods of rapid language growth as their speech tries to keep up with ever increasing vocabulary and sentence structure.

 However, in typical development, these errors correct themselves as the child has more exposure and practice.
 If errors do not start to correct themselves by the expected age intervention may be necessary.